Dieudonn\'e theory via classifying stacks and prismatic $F$-gauges: Introduction

-In this paper, we revisit aspects of crystalline Dieudonn\'e theory \cite{bbm} from a modern perspective, using cohomology of classifying stacks, giving a short proof the main comparison result \cite[Thm.~4.2.14]{bbm}.
-We also refine the notion of prismatic Dieudonn\'e crystals due to \cite{alb}, and introduce a ``prismatic Dieudonn\'e $F$-gauge" $\mathcal{M}(G)$ to any $p$-divisible group or finite locally free commutative group scheme $G$ of $p$-power rank, which extends the classification results in \cite{alb}, covering the case of finite locally free group schemes as well, which was not addressed in loc. cit.
-Our work uses the notion of prismatic $F$-gauges, which gives a refined notion of coefficients for prismatic cohomology, recently introduced in the work of Drinfeld \cite{drinew}, and Bhatt--Lurie \cite{fg}, which may be regarded as a generalization of the notion of $F$-gauges due to Fontaine--Jannsen \cite{FJ13}.
+In this paper, we revisit aspects of crystalline Dieudonn\'e theory \cite{bbm} from an entirely different perspective, using cohomology of classifying stacks, giving a short proof the main comparison result \cite[Thm.~4.2.14]{bbm}.
+Furthermore, using (higher) classifying stacks, we introduce a ``prismatic Dieudonn\'e $F$-gauge" $\mathcal{M}(G)$ to any $p$-divisible group or finite locally free commutative group scheme $G$ of $p$-power rank.
+Using our construction, we generalize the classification results in \cite{alb}, by giving a new classification in the case of finite locally free group schemes, which was not addressed in loc.~cit.
+Our approach also gives a different argument for the classification of $p$-divisible groups that appeared in \cite{alb}.
+We make use the notion of prismatic $F$-gauges, which gives a refined notion of coefficients for prismatic cohomology, recently introduced in the work of Drinfeld \cite{drinew}, and Bhatt--Lurie \cite{fg}\footnote{This may be regarded as a generalization of the notion of $F$-gauges due to Fontaine--Jannsen \cite{FJ13}.}.
+Our proofs are geometric in nature and circumvents certain technicalities that appear in many of the previously known cases.
+We also give an alternative approach to prismatic $F$-gauges, aiming to demystify them.

 Let us recall the classical construction (see \cite[\S III]{dem}) of Dieudonn\'e modules below.